Plus: Passion Rx for low libido during or after menopause

 menopause, consider Passion Rx.
 When a woman enters menopause, her sex life and

 that of her partner may suffer.
-More than half of women report a decrease in sex
+More than half of women report sexual

-Passion Rx provides results that are often seen within several days, and
+female enhancing formula provides results that are often seen within

 Dr. Sahelian and his research staff have tested various doses and extracts of